arytek/NodeJS-Booking-App/README.md

 The full application requirements are given below.

-For a video demonstration of the web app, see this video: https://youtu.be/Wamlp6TsO-E
+For a video tutorial on how to setup this application, see this video: https://youtu.be/dWip8MLvEWw For a video demonstration of this application, see this video: https://youtu.be/mrbTSd0JodY

 <h2>Requirements:</h2>
 <ul>